ElenaS13/js-number-alert/README.md

 # js-number-alert
-this very short program takes user input by means of prompt and then converts it into a number and then prints out the square root of that number to an alert window.
+The function Number converts a value to a number.
+We need that conversion because the result of prompt is a string value, and we want a number.
+There are similar functions called String and Boolean that convert values to those types.